zephir-lang/zephir-docs/en/optimizations.rst

 		return i + b;
 	}

-By disabling this compilation pass, all variables will maintain the type which they were originally declared without optimization.
+By disabling this compilation pass, all variables will maintain the type with which they were originally declared, without optimization.

 static-type-inference-second-pass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This enables a second type inference pass which improves the work done based on the data gathered by the first static type inference pass.
+This enables a second type inference pass, which improves the work done based on the data gathered by the first static type inference pass.

 local-context-pass
 ^^^^^^^^^^^^^^^^^^
 This compilation pass moves variables that will be allocated in the heap to the stack.
 This optimization can reduce the number of memory indirections a program has to do.

 constant-folding
 ^^^^^^^^^^^^^^^^
 Constant folding is the process of simplifying constant expressions at compile time.
 The following code is simplified when this optimization is enabled:

 .. code-block:: zephir